Lunars/tesla/retrofit/subzero/heated-nozzles.md

 ## Parts

+* $60 - 1025202-00-C - Windshield washer nozzles with harness and hose

+If you have wiring conduit running alongside the water hose, you have heated nozzle capability and only need the following:

 * $25 - 1005404-01-E - Heated washer nozzle assembly - 2x
-* $60 - 1025202-00-C - Windshield washer nozzles with harness and hose

 ## Install

-Just the washer nozzles that can be heated:

-$25 - 1005404-01-E - Heated washer nozzle assembly - 2x

-The following may not be needed, but it includes a harness and wiring.
-It could be the same as the one currently installed in the car.
-If you have wiring conduit running alongside the water hose, you have heated nozzle capability.

-$60 - 1025202-00-C - Windshield washer nozzles with harness and hose

 In this photo you can see the conduit + the hose.
 Conduit has a connector going into the washer nozzles.
 So check if your car has it.